-The core technical contribution of my research is in the area of automated analysis of conversational interactions (especially automation of the SouFLé framework described in the previous section) as well as analysis of the social aspects of text (i.e., perspective modeling, sentiment analysis, and opinion mining).
+The previous section focused on theoretical and methodological work related to discussion analysis.
+The core technical contribution of my research is in the area of automated analysis of conversational interactions (especially automation of the SouFLť framework introduced in the previous section) as well as analysis of the social aspects of text (i.e., perspective modeling, sentiment analysis, and opinion mining).
 I refer to work on these problems as social interpretation of language.
-Basic research contributions to the field of language technologies from my group’s work on these problems have been published in full and short papers at the field’s top conferences including ACL, EACL, EMNLP, and SIGDIAL.
-Applications of this work to the field of education have been published in the top conferences in learning sciences including ICLS and CSCL as well as top conferences in educational technology including AIED and ITS as well as the top journal in Computer Supported Collaborative Learning, namely ijCSCL.
+Basic research contributions to the field of language technologies from my groupís work on these problems have been published in the past 5 years in 9 full papers at the Language Technologies fieldís top conferences, namely ACL, NAACL, EACL, EMNLP, and SIGDIAL.
+In the same time, applications of this work to the field of education have been published as 7 full papers in the top conferences in learning sciences, namely ICLS and CSCL as well as 7 full papers in the top conferences in educational technology, namely AIED, ITS, EDM, and LAK and finally 14 journal articles that span these three fields.